What if everyone knew how they were going to die… everyone, that is, except for you. For Samael, that is his reality.

 With no job, no family and the only family he has left shipping to war, how will Sam survive?

-This novella came from the phrase “can you spare a minute for…” which is one we’ve all heard countless times from both charity workers and salesmen.
+This story idea came from the phrase “can you spare a minute for…” which is one we’ve all heard countless times from both charity workers and salesmen.
 It’s something we overlook, but when you’re asked for “a minute” or “just a few seconds” we’re giving away a thing more precious than money or any material thing — our time.

 So yes, you might be able to take from that that this is a satire of modern life, of the structures we have put in place and accepted for the last few centuries, but that’s not the meat of the story; that’s just the world.
-The story comes from a tale of two brothers (classic sounding, I know) where one is perpetually hated and prejudiced against while the other sticks his neck out to try and save his younger sibling, for whom he cares deeply, from torment and distress.
+The story comes from a tale of two brothers (classic sounding, I know) where one is perpetually hated — prejudiced against — while the other sticks his neck out to try and save his younger sibling, for whom he cares deeply, from torment and distress.

-That’s all I can say about the novel for now as it is firmly in stage 2 of my editing process, but for more updates as this comes out, subscribe to my newsletter or follow me on social media.
+That’s all I can say about the screenplay for now as it is firmly in stage 2 of my editing process, but for more updates as this comes out, subscribe to my newsletter or follow me on social media.
 The links can be found below and on my contact page.